-How many days?
 You can easily explore the Old Town and a bit beyond in a weekend.
 We spent four nights, which gave us time to get out of town to the falls and Ile D’Orleans for a day.
 And it allowed us ample time to explore several worthwhile neighborhoods.

 Quebec makes for an easy weekend destination if you’re within driving distance or are near an airport that’s a short flight.
 But you can definitely plan a longer trip.
 A week would allow you to really explore Quebec Province’s countryside, too.

-Strollers: Quebec has a lot of outdoor staircases, steep hills, narrow sidewalks and cobblestone streets.
+Quebec has a lot of outdoor staircases, steep hills, narrow sidewalks and cobblestone streets.
 It’s not especially stroller friendly.

 If your baby or toddler is small enough for a carrier, plan to rely more on that, especially in the Old Town.
 If you do want a stroller (we did a lot of walking), pack one that is easy to fold and carry up and down stairs.

-Quebec City Jean Lesage Airport With Kids
+Navigating Quebec City Jean Lesage Airport With Kids

-Navigating: It’s a small airport and super easy when it’s not busy.
+Jean Lesage is a small airport and super easy when it’s not busy.
 We left our center city hotel, checked in and cleared security in 45 minutes flat, leaving us plenty of time to cool our heels.